chi0tzp/FFHQFaceAlignment/README.md

 (ffhqfacealignment-venv) $ python download.py
 ```

 This will download and store under `lib/sfd` a pretrained model, which can also be found [here](https://drive.google.com/file/d/1IWqJUTAZCelAZrUzfU38zK_ZM25fK32S/view?usp=sharing).
 Then, you can use `align.py` in order to align and crop faces from a set of images under a given directory.
-Cropped images will be stored (using the same filename) under a given output directory (if given):
+Cropped images will be stored (using the same filename) under a given output directory (if given) in a given resolution (256x256 by default) -- for more details run `python align.py -h`:

 ```bash
 (ffhqfacealignment-venv) $ python align.py --input-dir=<directory of original images> --output-dir=<directory of cropped images> --size=<cropped image resolution>